|

 two goals ... reliquifying the banking system and reducing the

+velocity of money which would increase inflationary pressures.
 Despite the Dodd-Frank legislation which hoped to rein in

 credit-default swap derivatives, the problem has not gotten smaller.